 We may not fully understand why God’s purposes are accomplished as His people pray, but it’s apparent when we do, we’re partnering with Him to see His kingdom come.
 In His infinite wisdom God chose to require our participation in accomplishing His plans.
-If God requires our participation to accomplish His plans, that suggests His plans may be delayed or diminished if we choose not to partner with Him.
+If God requires our participation to accomplish His plans, that suggests His plans may be delayed or diminished if we choose not to pray.

 Jesus taught on His Father’s kingdom and instructed us to pray for it to come.
 Surely this kingdom doesn’t come only on Sunday’s at church.
 Surely this King of kings has something just as relevant and compelling for our “plain glass” lives as our “stain glass” lives.
-God’s bigger than the box we’ve limited Him to, and when we invite Him to where we spend most of our waking hours (our workplaces) they will become TRANSFORMED – energized and thriving in ways we can’t imagine.
+God’s bigger than the box we’ve limited Him to, and when we invite Him to where we spend most of our waking hours (our workplaces) they will become TRANSFORMED – energized and flourishing in ways we can’t imagine.